dev-academy-programme/orientation---Archived/accounts/README.md

 ---

 ### Waffle.io
-1. Sign up to [Waffle.io](https://waffle.io/) using your GitHub account
+1. Be sure to be signed in to GitHub first.
+2. Visit [Waffle.io](https://waffle.io/) and select Sign Up
-2. Select "private and public" repos
+3. Select "private and public" repos
 3. Click "authorise"

 > Context: This [tutorial on assignment management in waffle](https://vimeo.com/147405661) is useful if you'd like to help on navigating waffle.
 The password is `eda`.